nightBaker/nightBaker.github.io/_posts/2020-2-12-ef-core-array-property.md

 }
 ```

-EF has ValueConverter generic class, which can be used to say ef to convert value before insert it into table and after receiving convert it to property.
+EF has ValueConverter generic class, which can be used to say ef to convert value before inserting it into table and after receiving the result convert it to property.

 Let's create our converter
 ```c#